 The milling oat varieties that we supply are chosen based on yield, disease and agronomics.
 All milling oats we supply are white hulled to meet both the milling and pony oat markets.
 These varieties are accepted and meet the millers’ requirements.

-AC Morgan is a milling oat variety with a very high yield potential, excellent lodging resistance, and great milling quality.
+CDC Endure is a early maturing milling oat variety with a very high yield potential, excellent lodging resistance, and great milling quality.

 CDC Arborg is a milling oat variety with a very good yield potential that matures early, stands strong against lodging, and has great milling qualities.